jhades/angular2-redux-store/README.md

 # TODO

- - rename dispatch to execute
+ - create dispatcher, that can execute an action against multiple stores?
  - logging middleware
  - persistence middleware - use for Toggle All
  - immutable object